retro16/acsi2stm/doc/manual.md

  * Test unit ready.
 It will report media change events as well as no media (no SD card).
  * Inquiry.
 It will query the device string.
 It will check that the unit is a supported ACSI2STM unit.
+ * Command pattern test.
+It will spam commands at high speed, both in read and write mode.
  * DMA pattern test.
 It will do 4k transfers, checking data integrity in both sides.
+ * Interrupted command.
+This simulates the behavior of the old PPDRIVER by sending half a command, then resuming normal operation.